WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 Take laxatives

-If you don’t want to take laxatives, you can take bile supplements to improve digestion and stool evacuation.
+If you don’t like laxatives, take bile supplements to improve digestion and stool evacuation.

 Take pancreatic supplements